If you are not able to choose between Jameson Distillery and Guinness Storehouse, you aren’t alone.

-While Jameson is also suitable for photographs, some tourists found a few areas a bit dark, resulting in not such clear pictures.
+While Jameson is also suitable for photographs, some tourists found a few dark areas, resulting in not such clear pictures.

-Guinness Storehouse receives 1.7 Million visitors in a year, and that is an average of 4650 tourists every day.
+Guinness Storehouse receives 1.7 Million visitors in a year, which is an average of 4650 tourists every day.

 Jameson Distillery receives far less in comparison – approximately 400,000 visitors per year, averaging 1100 visitors per day.

-So if you aren’t much of a crowd person, go for whiskey tasting at Jameson.
+So if you aren’t much of a crowd person, go for a whiskey tasting at Jameson.